Bentheim Castle: After 1500

-From 1421 the name Grafen von Bentheim first appears.
+The name Grafen von Bentheim first appears in 1421.
 In 1486 Graf Eberwin II gets a Fee from Frederick III and the County of Bentheim becomes an independent political entity.
 In 1489 this is reflected in the Burg, and the construction of the Pulverturm starts Between 1588 and 1593, Arnold II chooses the side of the Reformation, following the church reformers Calvin and Zwingli.
 During the Thirty Years' War, the county pays the price for its choice and is repeatedly sacked by Spanish troops.
 Much of the castle is destroyed in the process.
 This is repeated during the Seven Years' War, in which the Burg repeatedly comes under siege from French and British troops and is taken several times.
 In 1795 it served as a field hospital in the war against the revolutionary French Army and was set ablaze and taken by general Dominique Vandamme.

 The castle is still owned by the Prince of Bentheim-Steinfurt who is living at Steinfurt Castle.
 It is home to some of his siblings and is also open to the public as a family museum.
+Since 2006, the castle gardens have also hosted the annual Knight Games.